swiergarst/fedKMeans/README.md

+# Update: Flower implementation
+We now have an app on the [flower hub](https://flower.ai/apps/swiergarst/fed-kmeans-flower/)!

 # Federated K-means clustering (FKM)

 this is the repository for the code corresponding to the article ["Federated K-means clustering"](https://arxiv.org/abs/2310.01195).
 Algorithm implementation can be found in [fed_kmeans.py](fed_kmeans.py)  The repo holds three notebooks: